 As someone who is in full support of the digital economy, I do encourage you to check out the above e-wallet players – especially #7 – and see if they can solve any of your existing problems.
 I think using e-wallets is an *excellent* way for someone to explore fintech as a beginner, before moving on to more complicated solutions like DeFi.

-Bonus section: Advantages and disadvantages of using e-wallets in Malaysia
+Bonus section: Benefits and disadvantages of e-wallets in Malaysia

 Just a quick section highlighting the main advantages and disadvantages of e-wallets that you must know.

-E-wallets are generally safe to use.
-If fraud or theft happens, it’s mostly because the users need to have better digital security practices.
+The obvious benefits of using e-wallets are the safety and convenience factor. *If* fraud or theft happens, it’s mostly because the users need to have better digital security practices.
+Contactless and cashless transactions also mean you’ll avoid dealing with banknotes, which may carry germs.

 You also can’t argue with the convenience factor*.
-Topping up is easy (too easy perhaps), payments are easy (except when the network is down)
+It is easy to make e-wallet payments.
+Topping up is also easy (too easy perhaps).

 *except for iPhones users – we all know making e-wallet payments is a bit mafan because Touch ID > Face ID

 Too many options isn’t a bad thing, except it kinda is, when you consider most e-wallet platforms don’t allow withdrawals.
-Once you add funds in it, you can only spend/transfer out to friends/family.
+Once you add funds to it, you can only spend/transfer out to friends/family.

 I’d also like to point out Dark patterns – the UI/UX tricks that companies do to get you to spend more.
 Some of them are fairly innocent, like using count-down timers to encourage faster checkouts.
 Others are borderline unethical, like GrabPay implementing Buy Now, Pay Later to give a false sense of affordability and encourage unnecessary spending.